The Fundamentals

 Recommended: 94-96°C

-Light roasts are dense and under-developed.
+Light roasts are dense and under-developed, with intact cellular structure creating high extraction resistance.
 They require aggressive extraction to access sugars trapped deep in the bean.
 High temperatures help dissolve these compounds without extending brew time excessively.
+Temperature compensation is critical—light roasts may require 6-8°C hotter than dark roasts for equivalent extraction.

 Medium Roasts